 1. If you are facing this issue for the first time on your computer, Restart your computer.
 After rebooting check if your mouse is working fine or not.

-2. Just Unplug the mouse form the USB port and plug the mouse again.
-If that did not worked out, try plugging the mouse into other USB ports available on your device.
+2. Unplug the mouse from the USB port and plug the mouse again.
+If that did not work out, try plugging the mouse into other USB ports available on your device.

-3. Check if your mouse is working by plugging it to another computer.
+4. Check if your mouse is working by plugging it to another computer.
+If it do not work on other computer also, then it may be that your mouse is defective.

 If your mouse is working fine on another computer then go for these fixes.